 So, come 6th year we have Snape and Lily in NEWT-Level Potions together.
 Regardless of whether the Gryffs and Slyths had been paired at OWL level or not.
 For the purposes of this theory, we will assume not.

 At the same time, I could not really imagine any compelling reason for any of the Marauders to have also done so.
-Lupin admits he isn’t good enough at Potions to have qualified, Peter is too lazy to volunteer for extra class work (although he appears to be reasonably competent at Potions), and James and Sirius were Transfiguration and Charms whizzes, but were not bucking to get into any professional field that required a Potions NEWT, and had no reason to.
+Lupin admits he isn’t good enough at Potions to have qualified, Peter is too lazy to volunteer for extra class work (although he appears to be reasonably competent at Potions), and James and Sirius were Transfiguration and Charms whizzes, but, despite a large percentage of the fandom which is determined to try to claim they wanted to be Aurors, they more probably were not bucking to get into any professional field that required a Potions NEWT, and had no reason to.
 They probably didn’t much admire Slughorn, either.
-Most of Sluggy’s pets were exactly the people that Sirius most despised, and James would have stuck with Sirius in a show of solidarity, even if it did mean he had one less opportunity to mend fences with Lily.
+Most of Sluggy’s pets were exactly the people that Sirius most despised, and James would have stuck with Sirius in a show of solidarity, even if it did mean he had one less opportunity to try to impress Lily.

 Consequently, if any sort of interaction between Snape and Lily took place, it would have been off the Marauder’s radar in NEWT-Level Potions class.